 Now, creator Tim Kring and the bigwigs at NBC want you to forget all that.
 They're promising big improvements when the show returns with a two-hour opener on Sept.
 22. Of course, they hope the fans — and lofty ratings — come back as well.

 "You look at shows like 'The Sopranos,' which took a huge amount of time off before it returned stronger than ever," NBC entertainment chief Ben Silverman told reporters at the recent TV critics press tour.
 "Or something like 'The Dark Knight,' which got re-conceived and relaunched the 'Batman' franchise to the highest numbers of any film in history.
 And we believe 'Heroes' is that show.
 We think 'Heroes' has an audience that loves it and is going to return.
-But we think we have an opportunity to expand
+But we think we have an opportunity to expand that audience, too."

 "Heroes," of course, won't be the only show attempting a relaunch this fall after a long layoff.
 But it might be the most important one.
 As a high-concept, big-tent franchise, it represents a crucial component for NBC, which has struggled mightily in recent years.